DUE TO CIRCUMSTANCES BEYOND OUR CONTROL, THE GULL IS ON HIATUS

 ACTING - TheatreMidwest: Atlas of Mud, When the Messenger is Hot.
 Fair Assembly, Dallas TX: Romeo and Juliet.
 Texas Shakespeare Festival: King John, Tartuffe, 110 in the Shade.
 Wesleyan Theatre Company: August: Osage County, The Lion in Winter, The Glass Menagerie.
 BUSINESS: Current--Director of Performance and Professor, Oklahoma State University Theatre.
 Previous--Midland University (NE), Nebraska Wesleyan University.
 DIRECTING: ACADEMIC Oklahoma State University: Ada and the Engine; Nebraska Wesleyan University: A Doll’s House Part 2, The Book of Will, A Christmas Carol, Dancing at Lughnasa, The Bridges of Madison County, 12th Night, Nell Gwynn, Mamma Mia, Dead Man’s Cell Phone, Noises Off, The Importance of Being Earnest, The Learned Ladies, Mother Courage and Her Children, The Clean House.

-Designer: Kate Kanne
+Kate Kanne

 COMPANIES/VENUES: TheatreMidwest, Colorado Shakespeare Festival, Prairie Repertory Theatre (SD), Highland Theatre (MN), George Daly Theatre (IA) BUSINESS: Central College - Theatrical Design Faculty Member; USITT Northern Boundaries-Board Member.
 EDUCATION - Minnesota State University, Mankato – MFA Design.
 South Dakota State University, Brookings - BA Theatre. |